Global CxO Leadership Pioneering Finance-IT-Risk Management Practices

 Before providing global leadership of worldwide executive practices on non-deterministic uncertainty and risk management, this venture laid the foundation of related risk disciplines spanning underlying practices of strategic risk management, systemic risk management, enterprise risk management, and operational risk management.

-Through above digital risk management ventures, we pioneered a global vision of practices built upon new information, communication, computational, and numerical technologies in the post-WWW era being applied for not only tackling but pre-empting increasingly complex and uncertain business environments characterized by extreme events and black swans.
+Through above digital risk management and cyber risk management ventures, we pioneered a global vision of practices built upon new information, communication, computational, and numerical technologies in the post-WWW era being applied for not only tackling but pre-empting increasingly complex and uncertain business environments characterized by extreme events and black swans.

 To advance beyond increasingly unpredictable colossal failures of global systems despite increasing sophistication of computational systems and mathematical models, we developed the foundation of non-deterministic uncertainty and risk management by 'anticipation of surprise' to guide worldwide practices.
 This foundation was based upon a new understanding of knowledge management as risk management for business environments characterized by radical discontinuous change events or extreme events.